Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md

 ### Auto subscribe to plain messages

 Before Version 4 all messages not defined as a command using `ICommand` or the `.DefiningCommandsAs` convention where automatically subscribed.
-You can opt-in to the old behavior using:
+In versions 4 and 5 you could opt-into that legacy behavior using following code

 snippet:AutoSubscribePlainMessages

+Starting with version 6 we removed that possibility as it was encouraging bad practices.

 ### When a subscriber stops or uninstalls